Proper Policies in Infinite-State Stochastic Shortest Path Problems: Concluding Remarks

 \section{Concluding Remarks}

 We have considered nonnegative cost SSP problems, which involve arbitrary state and control spaces, and a Bellman equation with possibly multiple solutions.
 Within this context, we have generalized the notion of a proper policy and we have discussed the restricted optimization over just the proper policies.
 The restricted optimal cost function $\hat J$ is a solution of Bellman's equation, and if the cost per stage is bounded, $\hat J$ is the maximal solution within the set of nonnegative functions that are bounded within their effective domain.
-By contrast, $\jstar$ is the minimal solution within this set.

-When compared with their finite-state counterparts of the papers [13] and [14], our results show that the infinite-spaces SSP problem has a more intricate structure, even when the cost per stage is nonnegative.
-In particular, the solution set of Bellman's equation may be much more complex, and there are some fundamental computational difficulties for VI and PI algorithms.

-When compared with their deterministic counterparts of the paper [4], the results of the present paper highlight an interesting difference: in deterministic problems $\hat J$ is the maximal solution of Bellman's equation within all functions in ${\cal J}$, unbounded as well as extended real-valued, whereas this need not be true for stochastic problems.
-This structural characteristic may be related to the fact that discounted cost problems can be viewed as special cases of stochastic shortest path problems, as illustrated by Example \ref{exampleextrasol}.
-By contrast, a discounted cost problem cannot be viewed as a special case of a deterministic undiscounted cost problem with a termination state.
+By contrast, $\jstar$ is the minimal solution.
+When compared with their deterministic counterparts of the paper [3], the results of the present paper highlight an interesting difference: in deterministic problems $\hat J$ is the maximal solution of Bellman's equation within all functions in ${\cal J}$ (unbounded as well as extended real-valued), whereas this need not be true for stochastic problems.

-We finally note that infinite-spaces SSP problems where the cost per stage can take both positive and negative values require a different line of analysis than the one of this paper, and are an interesting and challenging subject for further research.
-This is indicated by the analysis of [14], which shows that for finite-spaces SSP problems $\jstar$ need not be a solution of Bellman's equation in general.
-It is also suggested by the complex behavior demonstrated in the paper by Yu [24] for infinite-spaces stochastic optimal control problems where $g$ can take both positive and negative values.